 - 25°C / 60% RH (baseline)

-- 30°C / 65% RH (warm warehouse conditions)
+- 30°C / 65% RH (warm warehouse)

 - 40°C (accelerated)

-- 5°C (cold shipping or consumer storage)
+- 5°C (cold shipping or storage)

-And the measurements that tend to be most revealing are:
+And the most revealing measurements:

 - Moisture % and water activity (aw)

-- Sticking/blocking observations under realistic pack conditions
+- Sticking/blocking under realistic pack conditions

 - Surface appearance and piece-to-piece uniformity